header logo

 7. Eric Cantona (1992-1997 period)

-Eric Cantona has only been a Manchester United player for a relatively short time.
-But it was long enough to earn his place in the club's history.
-In five years, he won four Premier League titles and two league and club championships - despite an eight-month ban for his infamous kung-fu kick on a fan Crystal Palace at Selhurst Park.
-Cantona made his United debut against Manchester City in December 1992, coming on as a second-half substitute.
-United won 2-1 thanks to goals from Paul Ince and Mark Hughes.
-Despite a disappointing start to the season, five months later, United were champions for the first time in more than two decades.
+Eric Cantona was only a Manchester United player for a relatively short time, but it was long enough to earn his place in the club's history.
+In five years, he won four Premier League titles and two FA Cups, despite an eight-month ban for his infamous kung-fu kick on a Crystal Palace fan at Selhurst Park.

 Eric Cantona is a factor in helping Manchester United win 4 Premier League titles